Combinatorics of combinatorial topology: INTRODUCTION

 A fifth motivation is the search of purely combinatorial foundations of PL topology, like in the early works by Alexander and Newman (see \cite{Li}, \cite[Chapter II]{Gl}), but which would be (at least) as efficient as the standard foundations by Whitehead and Zeeman \cite{Wh}, \cite{Ze}, \cite{St}, \cite{RS}, based on arbitrary linear subdivisions (and hence on affine geometry).
 A well-known obstacle here is Alexander's problem (see \cite[p.\ 311]{Li} and \cite[comments to Theorem B]{Mn} for a recent discussion): given two PL homeomorphic simplicial complexes, do they have isomorphic stellar subdivisions?
 (Equivalently, is having isomorphic stellar subdivisions an equivalence relation?)

 Apparently it would be good enough to prove a theorem of this kind about not necessarily stellar subdivisions of not necessarily simplicial complexes, provided that all the notions involved are purely combinatorial.
+(See \cite{McP} for a slightly different approach, which has led to a rather active area of research.)
 This suggests analyzing the combinatorial content of PL transversality theorems, and getting one's hands dirty with exploring more general subdivisions of more general complexes.
 That sounds pretty close to what the present paper is about.

 The discussion of some highlights of the paper just below and in \S\ref{collapsing-intro} is followed by an actual introduction in \S\ref{examples of posets}, which is supposed to communicate some geometric intuition for posets and explain why they can (and perhaps should) replace simplicial complexes in a combinatorially biased treatment of PL topology.